anthonycr/Mockingbird/benchmark/mockk-static/README.md

 # Mockk Static Mocking

-Adjust the parameters in the `:benchmark:mockk-static:executor` `build.gradle.kts` in order to see the way the performance changes.
+Adjust the parameters in the `:benchmark:mockk-static:executor` `build.gradle.kts` in order to see the way the performance changes, or set `under_test` and `test_count` to change the number of verification classes and tests to generate.

 Generally, the performance is bounded both by the number of mocked static classes, with additional fixed overhead for each additional mock, and the number of tests.
 This is because `mockkStatic` has